 7 Reasons not to visit Bangkok in Thailand

 Are you looking to visit Bangkok on holiday?
 Or maybe you’re backpacking in Bangkok or on a travel couple breakaway to Bangkok?
-What ever type of visit your on to Bangkok, I am going to give you 7 reasons not to visit Bangkok in Thailand.
-In this post you will get my honest opinion on visit Bangkok in Thailand.
+Whatever type of visit you on to Bangkok, I am going to give you 7 reasons not to visit Bangkok in Thailand.
+In this post, you will get my honest opinion on visit Bangkok in Thailand.
 I only stayed in this most visit city in the world for just 2 days, however this is more than enough time to see the best and worst places in Bangkok.
 Chiang Mai is a really cool place!
 You can check out my post on how to get the Bangkok to Chiang Mai train.

-I am a big fan of cities and I love exploring county capitols to discover the culture, lifestyle, shops, bars, restaurants and everything else that a capital has to offer.
-However, Bangkok is a letdown and in this post you will find out why!
-In this post on a visit to Bangkok in Thailand;
+I am a big fan of cities and I love exploring county capitols to discover the culture, lifestyle, shops, bars, restaurants and everything else that capital has to offer.
+However, Bangkok is a letdown and in this post, you will find out why!

 1. The smell is one of the reasons not to visit Bangkok Thailand

-Don’t get my wrong, Bangkok is a very big place to visit and get around, obviously you don’t get the stench everywhere.
+Don’t get me wrong, Bangkok is a very big place to visit and get around, obviously, you don’t get the stench everywhere.
 However, there is a grim smell in a lot of places!

 It’s not as bad as the smell in Phnom Penh though, this is one place in Cambodia that I won’t be visiting again!

 I understand that with it being a crazy busy city, there is going to be lots of waste and other smelly garbage.
-But I just thought i would prepare you for one of the reasons not to visit Bangkok.
+But I just thought I would prepare you for one of the reasons not to visit Bangkok.
 In addition to Bangkok being a mad busy city.
-Did you know Bangkok is the most visited capital in the world, with more than 100 million tourists a year visit Thailand’s capitol!
-Dammmm that is a lot of people in one place.
+Did you know Bangkok is the most visited capital in the world, with more than 100 million tourists a year visit Thailand’s capital!
+Damm that is a lot of people in one place.
 Get me to an island.

 2. Bangkok points of interest and just about everything else is always crazy busy